 Why does bioavailability matter?

-The main reason bioavailability matters is that it provides information on how effective a particular supplement or treatment is.
+The main reason drug bioavailability matters is that it provides information on how effective a particular supplement or treatment is.
 The amount that is described on a bottle or packaging only gives you half the story.

-As a health-conscious consumer, it is important to understand that quantity is not the absolute answer as to whether a product is good or not.
+As a health-conscious consumer, it is important to understand that quantity is not the definitive answer as to whether a product is good or not.
 Taking the bioavailability of products into consideration means that you are looking at what your body is getting out of something per serving.
 Bioavailability is a good measure of quality - and quality is much more important when compared to quantity.

 When is bioavailability used?

-The measure of bioavailability is used to describe the pharmacology of drugs, to better understand nutrition and to evaluate supplements.
+The measure of bioavailability is used to describe the pharmacology of drugs, to better understand nutrition, and to evaluate supplements.
 Taking bioavailability into consideration, whether you are a healthcare professional or a health fanatic, is important in ensuring the body is getting exactly what it needs when it needs it.

 While the FDA has guidelines for consumers, it’s ultimately your job to carry out the due diligence to ensure what you are putting into your body is safe.

-When looking for supplements, it’s important to find quality and reputable supplement companies that hand over their products to non-affiliated labs, provide ample science-backed information and only use the highest quality and best bioavailable ingredients available.
+When looking for supplements, it's important to find quality and reputable supplement companies that hand over their products to non-affiliated labs, provide ample science-backed information, and only use the highest quality and best bioavailable ingredients available.

 MitoQ does just that and provides only the highest quality and science-backed ingredients in a two-pill dose.
-With over 700 peer-reviewed papers and GMP (Good Manufacturing Practice) certified facilities, MitoQ is a brand you can trust.
+With over 750 peer-reviewed papers and GMP (Good Manufacturing Practice) certified facilities, MitoQ is a brand you can trust.

 Bioavailability and CoQ10